 Printed boxes are then cut into their final shape using specialized equipment and glued together to ensure product safety and security.

 Printing on corrugated boxes can be extremely simple, using single-color graphics, or it can include highly complex, photo-quality imagery.
-Likewise, corrugated packaging can be extremely simple in its shape and configuration, or it can consist of highly complex structures designed to highlight and merchandise products in ways that are attractive to consumers and other end users.
+Likewise, corrugated packaging can be extremely simple in its shape and configuration, or it can consist of complex geometric structures designed to highlight and merchandise products in ways that are attractive to consumers and other end users.

 PERFORMANCE

-Manufacturers, farmers, logistics companies, and shippers across the region will all benefit from this new investment in packaging materials.
+Manufacturers, farmers, logistics companies, and shippers across the West will all benefit from this new investment in packaging materials.
 Add to that the recycling benefits for local governments, businesses and households, and it’s easy to see that this is a winning combination.

 Crossroads Paper will also benefit from its association with CellMark, a leading global distributor of paper and cellulose fibers.
-Headquartered in Gothenburg, Sweden, and with more than 35 years of experience in the worldwide fiber market, CellMark will act as the exclusive sales agent for Crossroads Paper, bringing with it a broad network of commercial contacts and industry-leading expertise.
+Headquartered in Gothenburg, Sweden, and with more than 40 years of experience in the worldwide fiber market, CellMark will act as the exclusive sales agent for Crossroads Paper, bringing with it a broad network of commercial contacts and industry-leading expertise.

 CellMark personnel will be co-located at the Crossroads Paper facility and will integrate directly with the operation’s production, shipping and distribution personnel.
 This close relationship will provide equally close coordination and ensure optimal service for customers throughout the region and beyond.